 - Practice building three types of VPNs including site-to-site, remote access, and a clientless Web VPN

-- Gain an understanding of DMZs and practice building one with a Web server and a print server
+- Gain an understanding of DMZs and practice building one with a Web server

 - Practice testing security configurations with a port scanner

 - Gain an understanding of filtering techniques and practice blocking Java applets